read-write-web/rww-play/README.md

     a <http://www.w3.org/ns/ldp#Container> .
 ```

-We can find out about the ACL for this resource using HEAD ( OPTIONS would be better, but is not implemented yet )
+We can find out about the ACL for this resource using HEAD (TODO: OPTIONS would be better, but is not implemented yet )

 ```bash
 $ curl -X HEAD -k -i  -H "Accept: text/turtle" --cert ../eg/test-localhost.pem:test https://localhost:8443/2013/couch